Brenda Bradley

 Dr. Bradley is a geneticist and molecular anthropologist whose work bridges behavioral ecology and evolutionary genomics.

-For the latest information on Dr. Bradley's research, visit the Primate Genomics Laboratory webpage.
+For the latest information on Dr. Bradley's research, visit the Primate Genomics Laboratory.

 Dr. Bradley is co-PI on the NSF award The evolution of hair and fur: Proximate and ultimate mechanisms shaping primate pelage variation.
 This research uses genomic and comparative analyses to understand how genetic variation and selection have shaped the evolution of hair in humans and other primates and to clarify why humans are uniquely hairless.